gadij/UX-concepts/README.md

     for example: name, city and address are all grouped under personal info.
-    Credit card info is grouped under payment module, and pizza details such as dough and toppings are grouped under pizza details or order details, this seperation of logic makes the user, to scan the page and assess how much time it will take him to complete the task, by giving him a short form each time, he will say: "ok this look pretty short and make sense, it will take me a few seconds".
+    Credit card info is grouped under payment module, and pizza details such as dough and toppings are grouped under pizza details or order details, this separation of logic makes the user, to scan the page and assess how much time it will take him to complete the task, by giving him a short form each time, he will say: "ok this look pretty short and make sense, it will take me a few seconds".